Connected Recruiting: Designing an Engagement Strategy to Meet Candidates Where They Are

 Jones spoke to the power of talent segmentation.
 “People like experts,” she added.
 “If you have an expertise, build your talent pool around that expertise.
 Don’t be afraid to make your recruiters thought leaders.”
 Understanding what your talent warehouse is comprised of is a profound way to beat out your competitors.

-Haldorson added that she’ll be focusing on content personalization, automated technology communications, and business process automation.
-“The more you can connect through personalization,” Haldorson said, “the more individuals you can impact.
+Haldorson added that she’ll be focusing on content personalisation, automated technology communications, and business process automation.
+“The more you can connect through personalisation,” Haldorson said, “the more individuals you can impact.
 And if you can do that at scale, that is where connected recruiting happens.”